auth0/docs/articles/quickstart/native/flutter/01-login.md

 Log in and inspect the `user` property on the result.
 Verify the current user's profile information, such as `email` or `name`.
 :::
 :::checkpoint-failure
-If your application did not return user profile information:
+If your app did not return user profile information:

 - Verify the access token is valid